fingerprintjs/cdn/contributing.md

 - Select an SNS topic: see the SNS documentation to learn how you can deliver notifications; you can just remove the notification
 - Click "Next"
 - Alarm name: `opencdn-alarm-5xx`
-- Alarm description: `A 5XX response from the open CDN (https://github.com/fingerprintjs/cdn)`
+- Alarm description: `A 5XX response from the open CDN (GitHub repository: fingerprintjs/cdn)`
 - Click "Next", "Create alarm"

 If there is a stale cache for a request in CloudFront, and the lambda fails, CloudFront [will return the cache](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/HTTPStatusCodes.html#HTTPStatusCodes-no-custom-error-pages),